subvisual/subvisual.com/src/posts/2013-10-23-open-your-html-css-to-developers/index.md

 ---
+highlight: false
-path: /11-open-your-html-css-to-developers/
+path: 11-open-your-html-css-to-developers
-title: "Open your HTML/CSS to Developers"
+title: Open your HTML/CSS to Developers
+categories:
+  - engineering
 author: joao-ferreira
 date: 2013-10-23
+intro: Have you ever showed your HTML/CSS to a Developer?
 tags:
   - design
-intro: "Have you ever showed your HTML/CSS to a Developer?"
 ---

 Have you ever showed your HTML/CSS to a Developer?